 Because of buprenorphine’s opioid effects, it can be misused, especially by people without opioid dependency.
 Naloxone is added to buprenorphine to decrease the likelihood of diversion and misuse.
 As such, Suboxone abuse is not as widespread as the misuse of buprenorphine.
 Data indicates teens, non-addicted opioid abusers, heroin addicts and clients receiving buprenorphine treatment abuse it, frequently taking it as a primary drug of abuse instead of heroin.
 This abuse is more common in countries outside the U.S. Routes of administration include sublingual, intranasal and injection.
-Reports have shown many addicts in these countries abuse buprenorphine by injection in combination with a benzodiazepine.5 The risk of overdose is increased when either of these drugs is combined with alcohol or benzodiazepines, which produces an intense high.
+Reports have shown many addicts in these countries abuse buprenorphine by injection in combination with a benzodiazepine.5 Treatment for buprenorphine/suboxone abuse can take the form of inpatient or outpatient treatment.
+The risk of overdose is increased when either of these drugs is combined with alcohol or benzodiazepines, which produces an intense high.
 This dangerous combination can cause extreme, widespread suppression of physiological processes, slowed breathing and heart rate, coma and death.4

 Stats and Facts